|Grainland entrance at Minnesota Historical Society|

 Roughly half of the accompanying adults seem to take an interest in and explore the structure to some extent, including two couples with no children.
 Of the adults who were not exploring, several spent time at the touch screen while their children were climbing and exploring; 2 talked on their cell phones.
 One of those was a mother who later climbed through the structure for 20 minutes with her son–a reminder that determining whether a parent is engaged can be a premature conclusion.

-Grainland is lively; I suspect it is also relatively tame compared to other climbers.
-This is not only a criticism, but since this is the first climber I’ve looked at specifically considering activity level; it might be a bit premature to decide.
+Grainland is lively.
+I suspect it is relatively active for this museum and, at the same time, tame compared to other climbers.
+Not a criticism, this is an observation about a climber's context.
 The structure was never really crowded.
 At most about 8 children and 2 adults were distributed here-and-there.
 It was not thrumming as it might with 20 more children.

 What Do You Know About Climbers?